guhkun13/gmtg/readme.md

 # Galactic Merchant Guide Trading
 Welcome to the Galactic Merchant Guide Trading system!
 This system allows intergalactic traders to register new currency values, convert them into Roman numerals, and calculate the credit values for minerals based on these new currencies.
 The system supports interactions where users can ask about the value of new currencies or calculate the credit value of minerals.

+## Disclaimer
+This project was developed in order to apply for position Senior System Backend Engineer at ProSpace

 ## Background Story
 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's population with 0.01% of the wealth.
 Luckily, with the scant sum of money that is left in your